-Mightypay API Interfacing Guide

-Version 0.1.b
+Release Notes - Mightypay UI

 All rights reserved.
 This document is proprietary and confidential.
 This document may contain trade secrets and information proprietary to MVI Technologies (S) Pte Ltd. No part of this document may be disclosed in any manner to a third party without the prior written consent of MVI Technologies (S) Pte Ltd. This document is protected under copyright laws as unpublished work of MVI Technologies (S) Pte Ltd.